 Corporations other than tax-option (S) corporations must file for this credit on the corporation franchise or income tax return.
 This includes publicly traded partnerships and LLCs treated as corporations.

-The trustee of a qualifying trust or the personal representative of an estate must file for this credit on the trust or estate tax return.
+The trustee of a qualifying trust or the personal representative of an estate must file for this credit on Form 2, Wisconsin Fiduciary Income Tax for Estates and Trusts.

-C. How To File A Claim
+C. How to File a Claim